The 32D 'Red Arrow' Veteran Association

 The ‘Red Arrow’

-Back to Australia - Rehabilitation and Training
+Back to Australia - Rest, Rehabilitation and Training

 After the 32D Division’s participation in the Papuan Campaign, it was returned to Australia for rest, rehabilitation and training.
 The Division wasn't fully assembled in Australia until early April.
 The return trip took some time because of the limited number of planes available to fly the troops back over the Owen Stanley Mountains to Port Moresby and also a limited number of ships available to transport them to Australia.